heziq/cse15l-lab-reports/lab5.md

       144:The oldest part of San Diego is situated 3 miles (4.8 km) north of downtown in the area known as Old Town (bounded by Juan, Congress, Twiggs, and Wallace streets).
 Here...or eat at one of the many restaurants.
       ``

+      This `-n` option is useful when we want to locate the line that the content we want occur.

       Source: [nine-ways-to-use-grep](https://www.comptia.org/blog/nine-ways-to-use-grep-to-filter-results-linux)

 3. `-h` option